Duke of the Navy: Release

 Duke of the Navy was released into theaters on January 23, 1942.
 It has received negative reviews from critics and authors alike.
 Wheeler W. Dixon, in his book Producers Releasing Corporation: A Comprehensive Filmography and History, called the film "nonsense" and wrote that "they [the cast] were unable to lend any help to a script dead set against everybody concerned."
 Hal Erickson wrote that the film was "haphazard enough to have been written by a committee."
 Adversely, author John Cocchi wrote that "Ralph Byrd seizes his best comedy opportunity here" and that the "pleasant outdoor locales replace the often cramped sets of many of the company releases."
 He reserved special praise for a scene where Courtney turns down a card sharp scheme to con Breezy and Cookie as it was used in the 1941 screwball comedy film The Lady Eve, which he called "priceless."

-Home media

 Alpha Video released Duke of the Navy on DVD on October 30, 2012.